xuanlongma-lab/test4.github.io/content/authors/ChunyanCao/_index.md

 ---
 # Display name
-title: Kedi Liu
+title: Chunyan Cao

 # Username (this should match the folder name)
 authors:
-  - KediLiu
+  - ChunyanCao

 # Is this the primary user of the site?
 superuser: false